Thomas Jefferson High School (Jefferson Hills, Pennsylvania): History

+Before additions, Thomas Jefferson Junior High was dedicated during an opening ceremony that was officiated bt Superintendent Alfred W. Beattie.
+Architect Joseph Hoover designed the building.
+It then became a high school in 1957 with the additions of an auditorium, gymnasium, and thirty-seven new classrooms.
+During this time, students in grades eight through twelve were educated inside this building; this changed when a new middle school was built in 1965.

+The high school building subsequently underwent multiple renovations, including an addition in 1990 and a new stadium in 2000.

+In 2015, school district officials authorized the design of a new building; the new facility was slated to be a red brick building modeled in the style of Monticello.
+Construction costs were initially estimated at $100 million.
+It opened in 2019.

+A mural with a large portrait of Thomas Jefferson was commissioned by TJ Arts for the building's atrium.
+It was created by Dennis Stocke, a local artist and art teacher at Boyce Middle School in the Upper St. Clair School District.

+As of 2024, the original high school building has been demolished and in its place is more parking for the stadium.

 Extracurricular activities

 The high school offers a variety of clubs and activities.
-The Thomas Jefferson American football team won the WPIAL Class AAA Championships in 1980 at Pitt Stadium and in 2004, 2006, 2007, 2008, 2015, 2016, 2017, 2019 and 2020 at Heinz Field.
-In 2004, 2007, 2008 2019, and 2020 the team won the PIAA State Championship in Hershey.
+The Thomas Jefferson American football team won the WPIAL Class AAA Championships in 1980 at Pitt Stadium, in 2004, 2006, 2007, 2008, 2015, 2016, 2017, 2019, and 2020 at Heinz Field and Class AAAA Champions in 2024 at Norwin High School.
+In addition, in 2004, 2007, 2008, 2019, and 2020 the team won the PIAA State Championship in Hershey.

 The school newspaper is called the Statesman.
 The yearbook is titled the Monticello and the literary magazine is named the Spectrum and features fictional submissions written and submitted by actual students and teachers.